Unit 731: Destruction of evidence

+As the Second World War started to come to an end, all prisoners within the compound were killed to conceal evidence, and there were no documented survivors.
 With the coming of the Red Army in August 1945, the unit had to abandon their work in haste.
 Ministries in Tokyo ordered the destruction of all incriminating materials, including those in Pingfang.
 Potential witnesses, such as the 300 remaining prisoners, were either gassed or fed poison while the 600 Chinese and Manchurian laborers were shot.
 Ishii ordered every member of the group to disappear and "take the secret to the grave".
 Potassium cyanide vials were issued for use in case the remaining personnel were captured.
 Skeleton crews of Ishii's Japanese troops blew up the compound in the final days of the war to destroy evidence of their activities, but many were sturdy enough to remain somewhat intact.

+Former Unit 731 member Hideo Shimizu stated that during the Soviet invasion of Manchuria he was instructed to eliminate evidence by burning the victims in the courtyard, collecting the leftover bones from the area, and then destroying the remains with explosives.
+While boarding a departing train, he was provided with a cyanide compound and instructed to commit suicide instead of being captured.